 ATM RESEARCH & DEVELOPMENT

-ATRiCS has been involved in a range of large scale R&D projects which have had a total volume of approximately 100 million EUR.
+ATRiCS has been involved in a range of large scale R&D projects.
 The company has been working in the framework of the national aviation research programme with partners such as DFS, DLR, Fraport, Thales, Jeppesen, Diehl Aerospace, Siemens and others.

 iPort - Innovative Airport (2009-2012)